Adam Aircraft Industries: Financial problems and cessation of operations

 In January 2008 it was announced that Adam Aircraft was having problems raising the capital required to complete certification flight testing of the A700 jet and to enter full production of the A500 piston aircraft.
 As a result, the company closed its Ogden, Utah plant and laid off 300 workers.

 Adam Aircraft President Duncan Koerbel was quoted as saying:

 "To provide for our future growth, we must be strategic in our focus by managing current cash expenditures to ensure adequate time to secure financing for the long term.
 We're off to a good start in this effort with assistance from our partner, Citibank, but we need to be able to provide them with sufficient time working with potential investors to secure long term financing."

-The company indicated that it needed to raise between USD$75 and $150 million to produce the A500 and complete certification of the A700.
+The company indicated that it needed to raise between US$75 and $150 million to produce the A500 and complete certification of the A700.

-In a 22 January 2008 letter to shareholders, company CEO John Wolf indicated that the company would face "liquidation" if it could not raise an additional USD$25M in the seven days that remained before the end of that month, because the company had loans due and could not pay them without the additional funds.
+In a 22 January 2008 letter to shareholders, company CEO John Wolf indicated that the company would face "liquidation" if it could not raise an additional US$25M in the seven days that remained before the end of that month, because the company had loans due and could not pay them without the additional funds.

 On 11 February 2008 the company ceased operations, issuing a short news release that it was "due to the inability of the company to come to terms with their lender for funding necessary to maintain business operations."